-The first phase of the plans for South Lambeth estate involves improvements to the ground floor of Wimbourne House including a new community room.
-There will also be a new block built on Dorset Road, parallel to Wimborne House, with a mix of flats and maisonettes, a shared roof garden and improved outside courtyard area between the two buildings.
-Work began on site in spring-2019.
-It will deliver 30 new affordable homes including 18 at council-level rent for existing secure tenants to move into in early 2021.
+The first phase of the plans for South Lambeth estate involves a new block built on Dorset Road, parallel to Wimborne House, with a mix of flats and maisonettes, a shared roof garden and improved outside courtyard area between the two buildings.
+It will deliver 30 new affordable homes including 18 at council-level rent for existing secure tenants to eventually move into, upon completion.

 Phases 2 and 3